ramonxm/functional-programming/fundamentals.md

 ```

 In this example, we create an array **`myFunctor`** with three elements.
 We then define a function **`addOne`** that takes a number as input and returns the input value incremented by 1.
 We use the **`map`** function, which is a higher-order function, to apply **`addOne`** to each element in the array.
 The **`map`** function returns a new functor, which is an array in this case, with the transformed values.
 Finally, we log the new array to the console.
+# Patterns

+---

+## Observer

+The Observer pattern is a design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any changes to its state.
+The main idea behind the Observer pattern is to decouple the subject from its observers, allowing for greater flexibility and reusability of code.

+In this pattern, the subject maintains a list of observers and provides a way for new observers to register and existing observers to unregister.
+When the subject's state changes, it notifies all its observers by calling a method on each one.
+This allows the observers to update themselves based on the new state of the subject.

+The Observer pattern is widely used in GUI frameworks, event-driven architectures, and other systems where changes to an object's state need to be propagated to other parts of the system.